DeWalt 20V Max Compact Brushless Drill/Driver DCD777C2 Review

 Drilling

-As expected, each drill 's drilling performance makes up a large portion of its overall score, accounting for 35%.
+As one could expect, each product's drilling performance makes up a large portion of its overall score.
+In our testing, the metric accounts for 35%.
 To judge the performance of each tool, we evaluated and compared their drilling performance in three tasks: drilling through a solid door with a 5" hole saw, drilling through a 2x12 with a 1" paddle bit, and using both a ¼" and ½" twist drill to make some holes in a 16 gauge steel sheet.
 The DCD777C2 did exceptionally well.

 This tool continued its fantastic performance in our steel drilling tests.
 It drilled through the metal with both the ¼" and ½" twist drill with absolutely no trouble at all, taking less than two seconds with the smaller drill and less than four with the larger one.